csci430-os/assg02/README.md

-// so get the process at front of queue and make it the running process pid = ready queue front process cpu = pid look up process in the processControlBlock and put it in the running state
+// so get the process at front of queue and make it the running process pid = ready queue front process cpu = pid look up process in the processControlBlock and put it in the running state (e.g. dispatch it)
 ```

+Don't forget that you need to remove the front pid item from your ready queue when you dispatch
+a process here.
+If this is implemented correctly, you should find that all of the remaining
+sections for `task3` pass, as they check what happens if other processes are created and
+subsequently dispatched using your function here.
+Also don't forget that when you look up the
+process in your process control block, you should call the appropriate process member method to
+put the process into the running state.

-Once you are satisfied with your work, and have pushed one or more commits
+When you are satisfied with your implementation, make sure to create a commit of your
-to GitHub of your task 3 work, you may then move on to the next task.
+task 3 work and push it to your GitHub classroom repository.

 ## Task 4: Implement the `cpuEvent()` member method

 Implement basic `cpuEvent()` to simulate the cpu running cycles.
 The
 `cpuEvent()` is relatively simple.
-As with most of the even simulation
+As with most of the event simulation
 methods, it is a `void` function that takes no parameters as input.

 We simulate work being done by incrementing the system time, and also